-- The ad valorem tax rate for the General Fund stayed constant at 9.275 for the 2020 fiscal year budget. - The COVID-19 pandemic has created economic turmoil as of the date of our report causing significant declines in the financial markets and economic activity overall.
-The ultimate effect of these items is expected to be significant, but is not quantifiable at this time.
+- The ad valorem tax rate for the General Fund decreased to 7.50 for the 2021 fiscal year budget. - The COVID-19 pandemic continues as of the date of this report causing uncertainty and declines in the overall local and state economic activity.
+The ultimate effect of the pandemic on the Town is not quantifiable at this time.